Brain-Inspired Stepwise Patch Merging for Vision Transformers: Related Work

 Hierarchical feature representation plays a pivotal role in dense prediction tasks, prompting extensive research in this domain.
 Existing approaches can be broadly categorized into fixed-grid and dynamic feature-based methods.
 Fixed-grid methods, exemplified by works such as PVT~\cite{wang2021pyramid} and Swin~\cite{liu2021swin}, merge patches within adjacent windows using 2D convolution.
 In contrast, dynamic methods, such as DynamicViT~\cite{rao2021dynamicvit} adaptively extract features by eliminating redundant patches and retaining essential ones, thereby forming hierarchical feature maps.
 EviT~\cite{liang2022not} enhances this approach by selecting the top K tokens with the highest average values across all heads for the next stage, merging the remaining tokens.
 PS-ViT~\cite{yue2021vision} further refines the process by iteratively adjusting patch centers towards the object to enrich object information within the hierarchical feature maps.
 Token Merging~\cite{bolya2022token} employs cosine similarity to progressively merge similar tokens, thereby increasing model throughput.

 Fixed-grid methods are constrained by their singular and relatively small receptive fields, and excessively enlarging the grid size leads to increased computational overhead.
 Dynamic feature-based methods, while adaptive, may discard low-scoring tokens that contain valuable information and often lack end-to-end training capabilities.
-Our proposed Stepwise Patch Merging approach distinguishes itself from both fixed-grid and dynamic feature-based methods.
-The Multi-Scale Aggregation module in Stepwise Patch Merging provides an expanded and enriched receptive field, which is advantageous for long-distance modeling.
-Additionally, the Guided Local Enhancement module enhances the extraction of local discriminative features and supports end-to-end training.
-Moreover, Stepwise Patch Merging can be directly applied to dense prediction tasks, resulting in improved performance.
+Our proposed SPM distinguishes itself from both fixed-grid and dynamic feature-based methods.